dart-lang/site-www/src/tools/pub/dependencies.md

 dependencies of packages you depend on are ignored*.
 Here's an example:

 Say the `transmogrify` package uses the `test` package in its tests and only in its tests.
-If someone just wants to use `transmogrify`&mdash;import its libraries&mdash;it doesn't actually need `test`.
+If someone just wants to use `transmogrify`—import its libraries—it doesn't actually need `test`.
 In this case, it specifies `test` as a dev dependency.
 Its pubspec will have something like:

 ```yaml